The Cult Test|

 Moral Re-Armament.
 Science requires

-that you carefully test your medicine to see if it really works.)
+that you carefully test your medicine in an unbiased manner to see if it really works.)

 Another aspect of cult dogma is how cults will make sweeping arbitrary